-Augmented Reality Makes Robots Better Co-Workers
+Augmented Reality Makes Robots Better Coworkers

 When watching a drone (or many other kinds of robots), it’s not at all obvious what they’re going to do next.
 It’s frequently not at all obvious what they’re doing in the moment, either.
 If they’re not moving, for example, is that because they’re planning motion?
 Or because they want to move but something’s in their way?
 Or maybe they’re just waiting around on purpose?
 Who knows!
 But if you want to walk around them, or do other tasks in the same area, you really need to understand what the robot is going to do.

 For humans, this happens almost without thinking, because we’re inherently good at communicating with other humans.
 It’s not just that we talk to each other, but we can predict with quite good accuracy what other people are likely to do.
 We can’t do this naturally with robots, but we can cheat a little bit, by taking advantage of alternate interfaces to see what a robot will do next.
-This has been done before with screens, but the CU Boulder researchers are testing whether augmented reality (via semi-transparent projections overlayed on a user’s vision with a Microsoft Hololens) could be much both more intuitive and more effective.
+This has been done before with screens, but the CU Boulder researchers are testing whether augmented reality (via semitransparent projections overlaid on a user’s vision with a Microsoft HoloLens) could be both much more intuitive and more effective.

 The primary goal of the AR in these contexts is conveying “motion intent” by displaying what the robot is going to do in the near future.
 The researchers experimented with several different ways of communicating this:

-NavPoints: Displays the robot’s planned flight path as a series of X lines and navigation waypoints.
+NavPoints: Displays the robot’s planned flight path as a series of x lines and navigation waypoints.
 The lines connect the robot’s current position to its future destinations in sequential order.
 Destination waypoints are visualized as spheres and indicate the robot’s precise destinations in 3D space.
 Each destination sphere also renders a drop shadow on the ground directly below it.
 Above each navigation point are two radial timers.
-An inner white timer indicates when the drone will arrive at that location and the outer dark blue timer indicates when the robot will leave that location.
+An inner white timer indicates when the drone will arrive at that location, and the outer dark blue timer indicates when the robot will leave that location.
 Smaller spheres travel along the lines, moving in the same direction and velocity the robot will travel between destinations, thus providing an anticipatory cue for future robot velocity and direction.

 Arrow: While the NavPoints design provides users with a great deal of information, it may be distracting or confusing to the user due to potential overdraw.
 The Arrow design takes a more minimal approach.
-The virtual imagery consists of a blue arrow head that travels through 3D space in the exact path the robot will eventually take X seconds in the future.
+The virtual imagery consists of a blue arrow head that travels through 3D space in the exact path the robot will eventually take x seconds in the future.
 As the arrow moves, a line is left behind that traces the arrow’s path back to the robot.
 Using this line, users can explicitly see the path the arrow has taken, which the robot will eventually follow.

 Gaze: This design is inspired by prior research that has demonstrated the remarkable potential of gaze behaviors for conveying intent.
-[It] provides virtual imagery that completely alters the robot form by overlaying a X-meter diameter white sphere with a pupil directly over the aerial robot, effectively transforming the robot from a multirotor into a “flying eye.”
-While moving between destinations, the eye model stares at its current destination until it enters a predetermined distance threshold of Y meters between itself and the current destination, at which point the eye turns and focuses on the robot’s next destination.
+[It] provides virtual imagery that completely alters the robot form by overlaying a x-meter diameter white sphere with a pupil directly over the aerial robot, effectively transforming the robot from a multirotor into a “flying eye.”
+While moving between destinations, the eye model stares at its current destination until it enters a predetermined distance threshold of y meters between itself and the current destination, at which point the eye turns and focuses on the robot’s next destination.

 Each of these augmented reality designs was tested to see how well humans could perform tasks while the robot was moving around near them.
 The best performing was NavPoints, and study participants subjectively liked it the most as well.
-Arrow worked okay, but was light on detail, and at least one study participant was creeped out by the giant floating eyeball of Gaze: “I had a pretty good idea of what direction the robot was going to go, but the design made me very nervous (giant floating eyeballs bring killer robots to mind).”
+Arrow worked okay but was light on detail, and at least one study participant was creeped out by the giant floating eyeball of Gaze: “I had a pretty good idea of what direction the robot was going to go, but the design made me very nervous (giant floating eyeballs bring killer robots to mind).”
 I’m with you, buddy.

 For (lots!) more detail about how augmented reality can be applied to HRI and what’s next for this research, we spoke with Dan Szafir at CU Boulder.